 And I understood.
 Or thought I did.

 He had not waited to be painted.
-He had waited to see himself—rightly—in something already becoming true.
+He had waited to see himself —rightly — in something on the way to becoming true.
 That yellow wasn’t a color.
 It was an arrival.
 It had taken time to know itself.
 And now, he saw it.

-The portrait that followed—he did not sit for it in any traditional sense.
+The portrait was the truth that followed — he did not sit for it in any traditional sense.
 But it was his.
 I titled it: Late Gold, Before Wind.

 And said one word.